The Twin Suns Set on the Skywalker Saga with "The Rise of Skywalker"

 Here’s where The Rise of Skywalker reveals one of the trilogy’s biggest issues.

-Looking back, there are a few hints at Palpatine’s influence/return and Rey’s connection to the Palpatine lineage going back to The Force Awakens but not enough from The Last Jedi to sustain the mystery.
+Looking back, there are a few hints at Palpatine’s influence/return and Rey’s connection to the Palpatine lineage going back to The Force Awakens but not enough from The Last Jedi to sustain that mystery.
 Snoke (the supposed big bad of this trilogy) was unceremoniously killed off and the mystery of Rey’s parents was squashed?
 We’re not sure.

 We learn that Palpatine has returned from the dead IN THE TITLE CRAWL of The Rise of Skywalker!
-WHAT?
 It’s just stated and we’re off and running.

 The Rise of Skywalker feels like an ending that could have been planned as early as The Force Awakens, but then The Last Jedi happened and smashed or discarded a lot of that set up in the same way that Kylo Ren destroyed his helmet or Luke tossed his lightsaber over his shoulder.

-As Luke’s Force ghost tells Rey on the planet of Ahch-to, “I was wrong.”
+It's as Luke’s Force ghost tells Rey on the planet of Ahch-to, “I was wrong.”

-The Last Jedi ignored or discarded significant story beats and set ups from The Force Awakens to take the franchise in a different direction.
+The Last Jedi ignored or discarded significant story beats and set ups from The Force Awakens to take the franchise in an entirely different direction.
 We can discuss whether that was the right direction for this trilogy or not, but in a saga in which episodes act like chapters in a larger story, it’s really difficult to change course mid-trilogy and still create a cohesive three-part narrative when all is said and done.

 I’m all for taking creative risks, but those kinds of risks should have been taken or established in the tone of The Force Awakens, not Episode VIII.
 And abandoning or disregarding story set up just to do something different is a risk that doesn’t always lead to the reward of audience satisfaction.

-· With The Force Awakens, Finn was easily one of my favorite characters.
+-With The Force Awakens, Finn was easily one of my favorite characters.
 With The Last Jedi, however, he quickly became one of my least favorites.
 As a defected stormtrooper and (essentially) a child soldier, Finn had so much potential coming out of The Force Awakens, but then his story arc scuttled in Episode VIII.
 By the end of The Last Jedi, I had no idea why I should care about him moving forward.
 I liked that The Rise of Skywalker connected him with new character Jannah and other stormtroopers who’ve escaped the First Order.
 Finn could have become a beacon for former stormtroopers to rally around, but by the time this subplot is even remotely developed, the filmmakers were already too deep into Episode IX to do anything with it.

-· Other minor characters were brushed off or buried altogether.
+-Other minor characters were brushed off or buried altogether.
 Rose wasn’t one of my favorite characters from The Last Jedi, but she deserved way more from The Rise of Skywalker.
 And it would have been nice to see a little more from Maz Kanata as well.

-· General Hux was never a formidable foe or commanding presence in the tradition of other Imperial baddies like Tarkin from A New Hope or Krennic from Rogue One.
+-General Hux was never a formidable foe or commanding presence in the tradition of other Imperial baddies like Tarkin from A New Hope or Krennic from Rogue One.
 New First Order leader, General Pryde, however, played by Richard Grant, was what Hux should have been all along.
 Ruthless, commanding, and cold.
 Once again, this is a course correction made too late.
 And suddenly making General Hux a spy for the Resistance, solely because he wanted to see Kylo Ren lose, might be one of the weakest twists in the entire trilogy.

-· I did enjoy the final Sith/Jedi showdown, namely because we got to hear the ghosts of Jedi past, but the final fight, like many set pieces in the film, felt lackluster.
+-I did enjoy the final Sith/Jedi showdown, namely because we got to hear the ghosts of Jedi past, but the final fight, like many set pieces in the film, felt lackluster.
 I guess the days of Duel of the Fates, the Battle of Heroes, The Death Star Trench Run, and the Throne Room Battle are gone.

 As we say goodbye to these characters, the sad reality is that we will also start to say goodbye to some of the actors who portray them.
 After the loss of Carrie Fisher, shortly after principal photography of The Last Jedi had wrapped, we all wondered how the passing of General Leia would be handled in The Rise of Skywalker.
 Using unused footage and a little bit of movie magic with Fisher’s daughter, Billie Lourd, Leia’s final sendoff in The Rise of Skywalker was handled well.
-We also learn a few secrets about Leia’s Jedi training that we were wondering all along.

 There was an appropriate reverence for the original trio of Han, Luke, and Leia, and each character’s brief moments in the film, including Harrison Ford’s scene with his son and Luke’s moment with Rey, were wonderful.